tech-neault/stock-analysis/README.md

-#Green Stocks Analysis
+# Green Stocks Analysis

 ### Overview of Analysis
-In this analysis we re-factored our original code, which analyzing green stocks one year at a time.
-After we refactored it, we can now analyze more data at once with multiple years at a time.
+For this challenge, we are helping Steve create VBA Macros that will analyze stocks in 'green' companies.
+We do so by creating loops to analyze large amounts of data very quickly.
+In this analysis we re-factored our original code, which analyzed green stocks one year at a time.

 ### Results
 The results of this refactoring showed that the code is able to be analyzed faster than before.